-The folks at West Mountain put there actual call signs on the board to show who it was made by.
+The folks at West Mountain put their actual call signs on the board to show who it was made by.
 Now, that may not be a big thing to you, but to me knowing that Hammers were behind the design and manufacture of this unit just gave me a sense that it was done right by people who know.

 The unit was easy to put back together and gave me that quality “feel” once again.
 This unit is made for real-life field operations.

 So, was there anything that could be better about this unit?
 You know…the “Cons” side of things.
 Yes, two –